Looking back: Lack of progress treating Tourette syndrome for 40+ years

 “The TSA since its inception has received letters from patients, families, doctors and other researchers regarding the successful control of Tourette syndrome symptoms through the use of treatments other than the medications referred to [haloperidol, clonidine, tranquilizers, antidepressants, antiepileptics and hypertensives].”

 Well, the “inception” of TSA was 1972.
-Forty two years ago (Editor: Close to 50 years in 2019) people were alerting the national organization to the successful use of integrative therapies, without drugs.
+Close to 50 years ago, people were alerting the national organization to the successful use of integrative therapies, without drugs.
 Yet medications with frightening side-effects are still routinely prescribed to children with Tourette syndrome and few other avenues have been explored.
 Further, invasive use of electrodes implanted in the brain are considered for so-called intractable cases.

 The flyer was written by Ruth Bruun, MD, who was chairman of the TSA medical committee at the time.
 It is even-handed, addressing difficulties in assessing natural therapies, admitting problems with the standard medications, and sharing the types of successful non-drug approaches reported.
 Some direct quotes from families and doctors are included in the document.